OriolJT/task_management_api/README.md

 - If Keycloak is external, set env vars to match your issuer/client:
   - `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUER_URI`, `APP_SECURITY_OAUTH2_CLIENT_ID` (the app also accepts `KEYCLOAK_ISSUER_URI`/`KEYCLOAK_CLIENT_ID` as a convenience)
 - Database connection for Docker deploy is configured via envs in `docker-compose.yml`

-## License

-⚠️ This repository is for portfolio demonstration only.
-No license granted for production use.